-The current work-in-progress: An audio-visual installation called Silent Temples, on which I am collaborating with my colleague and friend, an audio engeneer and artist, Vilius Jokubaitis.
-Together we are working to fuse the magic of ancient Baltic signs and symbols with 5.1 surround and animated photomontages.
-An installation comprising 90 minute projected film and 5.1 surround soundtrack is planned to premiere in Klaipėda, Lithuania, in summer 2020.
+Since summer 2018 I have been collaborating with my colleague and friend, audio engeneer and artist, Vilius Jokubaitis (Vilo Spice).
+Together we are working to fuse the magic of what remains of the ancient Baltic sign language with 5.1 surround and animated photomontages.
+The project is called SILENT TEMPLES and is planned to premiere in Klaipėda, Lithuania, in may 2020.

 Doorways to Mystery is a video installation I collaborated on with my colleague Darius Vaičekauskas in February 2019.
 The installation was a part of the Festival of Light that takes place every winter in Klaipėda, Lithuania.
 Video in the installation was inspired by a quote from an American ethnobotanist and a researcher of Amazonian shamanism, Terence Mckenna.